Opentrons/opentrons/app-shell/README.md

 4. If no value in `config.json`, default value from code will be used
     - Default value will also be written to `config.json`

+#### format

+Configuration values may be specified via:

+- A CLI argument of the format `--configName.nestedValue`
+- An environment variable of the format `OT_APP_CONFIG_NAME__NESTed_VALUE`
+- The configuration JSON file with the path `configName.nestedValue`

 **If overriding boolean values**:

 - For CLI arguments, use `--value` for true, and `--disable_value` for false
 - For environment variables, use `OT_APP_VALUE=1` for true, and `OT_APP_VALUE=0` for false

+#### feature flags

+During development, we develop new features behind "feature flags", so that we can continue to release software while keeping anything that's still a work-in-progress safely disabled.

+The feature flags are part of the configuration under the path `devInternal`.
+To enable a feature flag, set the configuration value to true:

+- CLI: `--devInternal.nameOfFlag`
+- Environment variable: `OT_APP_DEV_INTERNAL__NAME_OF_FLAG`
+- Configuration JSON: `devInteral.nameOfFlag`

+The app also presents UI for enabling these flags when the [`devtools`](#devtools) setting is enabled.

 #### overriding config for end-users